Roatán: Economic zone

 Roatán contains a special economic zone "Zona de Empleo y de Desarrollo Económico" (ZEDE) or Zone for Economic Development and Employment, designated by Honduran constitutional provisions and legislation.
 The goal is to enable stable legal structures, physical environment, human rights, and taxation in order to encourage investment, migration, and economic development.
-This is the location of the private charter city of Próspera.
+It is the location of the private charter city of Próspera.